Tart apples cooked in a quick homemade spiced caramel. Walnuts for crunch and served over vanilla ice cream. A quick dessert that packs a punch!

 Now flow we with me.
 Let’s talk about this Spiced Apples Foster.

-I buy fruits and veggies with the intent of eating healthy.
-I always deviate.
-I go left when I should have gone right.
+I buy fruits and veggies with the intent of eating healthy and always deviate.
+Going when I should have gone right.
 Instead of fruit I shove a grand ol’ piece of chocolate cake in my face.
 I think we can all agree, chocolate cake is so.much.better than a kiwi.

 Because of my shameless cake to mouth shoving, my fruits and veggies end up as jam or stock.